owenmartincs/Undergraduate-Work-Samples/JavaScript/README.md

-This repository contains a simple holiday game I made back in 2016 during one of my high school computer science courses, Academy of Information Technology (AOIT) II.
+This repository contains a simple holiday game I made back in 2016 during one of my high school computer science courses, Academy of Information Technology II.

 Using Javascript, it implements a 2D snowman controlled by the player's left and right arrow keys.
-The snowman will collect the falling snowflakes and recieve decorations at 50, 100, and 150 snowflakes collected.
+The snowman will collect falling snowflakes and recieve decorations at 50, 100, and 150 snowflakes collected.